Neve Dkalim 14-18.8.2005

 goods.
 As they voted for this prime minister after he said

-their settlements' status is the same as Tel Aviv's, only
+their settlements' status is the same as Tel Aviv's, only to

-on them was a motif.
+them was a motif.

 Then things got out of control for another company, and we

 were called in to help.
-A family whose son died as a
+A family whose son died as a fighter

-empty villa and negotiations exploded.
-Hundreds of
+negotiations exploded.
+Hundreds of protesters gathered

-protesters gathered around, some teenagers entrenching
+around, some teenagers entrenching themselves on the roof

-themselves on the roof [9-11].
-We had to guard the wheels
+[9-11].
+We had to guard the wheels of a bus while the rest

-something.
+were, erm, supposed to do something.
 Which they didn't.
-I mean, the house was
+I

-surrounded, and it was hot like hell, and smoke everywhere,
+mean, the house was surrounded, and it was hot like hell,

-nothing.
-The asbestos roof of the burning villa crackled, I
+standing there doing nothing.
+The asbestos roof of the

-hoped Kleenex was good enough against asbestosis, the
+burning villa crackled, I hoped Kleenex was good enough

-infantry fighters neutrally smoked, photographers kept
+against asbestosis, the infantry fighters neutrally smoked,

-taking pictures, and so on.
+photographers kept taking pictures, and so on.

 We trained to first capture whoever roams the streets, then